ChmHsm/latinAr/README.md

 The data-type part of the repo structures data into words, phrases and sentences, paragraphs, then long texts.

 # But why launch a latinAr dataset?!
 Well, because being a <b>deep learning driven team of individuals</b>, and after being disappointed that there's a huge lack in structured latinAr data, we've realized that we could not perform anything deep learning-related for the dialectal arabic language! <b>So we've decided to create one.
-For the sake of AI-democratization</b>.
+For the sake of AI democratization</b>.

 Want to contribute (we need you!)? or interested in any way?
 Have suggestions?
 Please let us know.